Anôsy: Early French settlements

 Beginning in 1604, French King Henry IV began sending ships to Madagascar to compete with the Dutch colonies at the Gold Coast of Africa.
 In 1642, Cardinal Richelieu sought possession of Madagascar for France, granting trading rights to Captain Rigault and associates who created the first French East India Company.
-A French settlement was established at Manafiafy in Anosy.
+A French settlement was established at Manafiafy in Anôsy.
 There were many deaths in the first months, likely due to malaria and dysentery in the swampy area, and the settlement was moved 40 km southwest to the peninsula of Taolanara where they built what was later named Fort Dauphin, France's first colony in the Indian Ocean.
 The site was 150 ft above sea level, and with a redoubt built across the peninsula was defensible from sea and land.

 The French found Dian Ramaka to be friendly; their settlement sites were at the edge of the Zafiraminia's world and did not cause an affront.
 Sieur Jacques de Pronis, the first governor of the French East India Company, married a Zafindraminia noblewoman.
 However, Pronis angered the colonists who put him in chains; following his rescue, the rebels – both French and Malagasy – were banished to Réunion Island. Étienne de Flacourt took over as governor, and sought to establish several colonies in Madagascar to resupply European ships travelling to the Indies, obtaining food from the Malagasy through trade or by force, and selling indigo, tobacco and sugarcane to fund colonial expansion.
 By this time, rice and cattle had become the primary food sources.
 According to historian R. K. Kent, Anosy was one of the most-densely populated parts of Madagascar with considerable agricultural surpluses.
 The Malagasy traded for ceramics from China, England, France and Portugal.

 Successive governors of Fort Dauphin in the mid-17th century sought to conquer Anosy by wresting control from the Zafiraminia kings, who had united under Dian Ramack (and later, his son Andriampanolahy).
 Several military campaigns pillaged and burned villages, killed and enslaved Malagasy, and stole tens of thousands of cattle.
 The Malagasy made reprisals with massacres, poisonings, and captured and burned Fort Dauphin.
 During the same period, missionary work was conducted by the Lazarist Congregation of the Mission.
 In 1674, after the French East India Company had twice been reorganized due to poor profits, the rebuilt Fort Dauphin was evacuated and the colony abandoned.
 The colonial failure was a bitter experience for the French, who left behind as many as 4,000 French casualties, and was a source of political embarrassment for 200 years.